kodadot/developers/docs/tutorials/how-to-kodadot-phone-ios.md

-# How to use KodaDot application on iOS software
+# How to use KodaDot application on iOS software (beta)

 ## What we need